 The Birthplace of African American History

-Historian David Nolan explains the importance of St. Augustine’s African American heritage.
+Historian, David Nolan, explains the importance of St. Augustine’s African American heritage.

 Foreword

 Most tourists are familiar with the prominent events of St. Augustine's history: the landings of Juan Ponce de Leon and Pedro Menéndez, the sieges on the Castillo de San Marcos, and the arrival of Henry Flagler — but what about the stories that you haven't heard?
-Those of Francisco Menéndez's resilience at Fort Mose, and Jorge Biassou's boldness as General?
+Those of Francisco Menéndez's resilience at Fort Mose, and Jorge Biassou's boldness as general?
 Or Isabel de los Rios's entrepreneurship, and Barbara Vickers's strong spirit?
 St. Augustine is filled with marvelous, unheard stories — one only needs to scratch the surface.

 David Nolan is the main historian for the first Civil Rights Museum in Florida, the ACCORD Civil Rights Museum, and was a founding trustee of the Fort Mose Historical Society, which is the Community Support Organization for Fort Mose Historic State Park.
 Mr. Nolan has also aided in research at the Lincolnville Museum and Cultural Center.
 He has long been invested in sharing the history of St. Augustine with the public and we thank him for his contribution.